-The State Library now hosts a monthly Community of Practice for Rural Libraries, occurring on the 4th Wednesday at 3:00 PM.
+The State Library hosts a monthly Community of Practice for Rural Libraries, occurring on the 4th Wednesday at 3:00 PM.
 Staff at all levels are welcome to attend.
-The session dates can be viewed on the Zoom registration page.
+The session dates can be viewed on Zoom's registration page.

-Opportunities
+Open Opportunities